 - 1. Click the Modify in the entry you want to modify.
-If you want to delete the entry, click the Delete. - 2.
-Modify the information.
+If you want to delete the entry, click the Delete.

+- 2. Modify the information.

+- 3. Click the Save button.

 Click the Enable All button to make all entries enabled